dh1tw/remoteRotator/readme.md

 ## Documentation

-The auto generated documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/dh1tw/remoteRotator).
+The auto-generated documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/dh1tw/remoteRotator).

 ## How to build

-In order to compile remoteRotator from the sources, you need to have [Go >= 1.16](https://golang.org) installed and configured.
+To compile remoteRotator from the sources, you need to have [Go >= 1.16](https://golang.org) installed and configured.

-It is assumed that the variables `$GOPATH` is set and that `$GOPATH\bin` is added to your `$PATH` environment variable.

 Install the dependencies if you haven't already